SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_follower/readme.md

   - Here in pin configuration, the pins are configured as internal pull-up.
   - To configure the pins as internal pull-up, it is necessary to disable ROM APIs.
   - It validates the ROM_BYPASS macro to configure the gpio as internal pull-up.
-- Now write_buffer is filled with some data which needs to be sent to the follower.
+- Now write_buffer is filled with some data which needs to be sent to the leader.
 - Current_mode enum is set to RECEIVE_DATA, so here receive_data is called which is a static function, that internally calls the APIs which needs to be configured before sending data.
   - Disable the interrupt using \ref sl_si91x_i2c_disable_interrupts API.
   - Disable I2C, set the rx thresholds using \ref sl_si91x_i2c_set_rx_threshold API and enable the I2C.